censys/censys-python/docs/usage-asm.rst

 ASM Usage
 =========

-The Censys ASM API provides functionality for interacting with Censys ASM endpoints such as Seeds, Assets, Logbook Events, Risks, and Inventory Search.
+The Censys ASM API provides functionality for interacting with Censys ASM endpoints such as Seeds, Assets, Logbook Events, Risks, Inventory Search, and Saved Queries.

 The following API clients provided are: